nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-05/lab/README.md

 ### Requirements:

+- Program runs with no command line arguments, printing out number of teams and people
-- Program takes a name as a command line argument
+- Program takes a name as a command line argument and returns the stored information about that item in the database, or "No record found" if it doesn't exist
 - `model.js`
   - Implement all CRUD operations for MongoDB
   - Implement `getFromField`